 For any patient enquiries please speak to your cardiologist or contact Mildura Cardiology by phone (03) 5023 8111 or email email@example.com

 + Any concession cards including Medicare and private heath fund cards.

 + All current medication in its original packaging.

 * For all procedures requiring overnight stays, please ensure you bring with you night attire, including dressing gown, non-slip slippers and toiletries.

 + You will be required to fast for 6 hours prior to procedure.

 + Continue to take all of your prescribed medications unless instructed by your Cardiologist otherwise.

-+ Coronary angioplasty is performed in a special ‘Cath-labs’, which are usually undertaken in the Mildura Private Hospital
++ Coronary angioplasty is performed in a special ‘Cath-labs’, which are usually undertaken mainly in capital cities

 + Lying on a narrow table, you will be moved from side to side during testing